Solving various NP-Hard problems using exponentially fewer qubits on a Quantum Computer: Results and Discussions

 \subsection{A comparative study of time taken by the simulator and the QPU}

-In Table \ref{table3} and Fig. \ref{time}, the time taken to run the algorithm for different \MAXCUT instance sizes is compared.
+In Table \ref{table3} and Figure \ref{time}, the time taken to run the algorithm for different \MAXCUT instance sizes is compared.
 While the quantum computer still takes a significant amount of time to solve the problem, the time taken does not increase exponentially as in the case of the simulator.
 As we move towards larger instances, we reach a point where it is quicker to run a problem on a QPU than using a simulator.

+Note that the QPU time here does not take into account the queue time or waiting time for the QPU runs.
+The real-world time was several hours or even several days for the largest run instance.
+This prevented us from running larger instances on the quantum computer.